A forest in the heart of our neighborhood

 Some of us are also DC International School parents.
 We want DCI to thrive.
 We believe a school that serves this community should also respect it — and that includes the public green spaces that make this neighborhood what it is.

-You can join us for a cleanup.
-You can learn to identify and remove invasive plants.
-And right now, one of the most important things you can do is sign our petition — to tell DCI, DPR, and our elected officials that this community expects a genuine voice in the future of this forest .
+You can join us for a cleanup or learn to identify and remove invasive plants.
+And right now, one of the most important things you can do is attend the community events listed below and sign our petition — to tell DCI, DPR, and our elected officials that this community expects a genuine voice in the future of this for

 Fort Stevens Forest Patch, off 13 St. NW